nunit/docs/docs/articles/nunit/technical-notes/nunit-internals/Active-Attributes.md

 However, the introduction of parameterized tests has necessitated adding properties to the TestCaseAttribute and other attributes, representing functionality that was provided by a separate attribute on non-parameterized tests.
 For example, a test is ignored using the IgnoreAttribute while a TestCase is ignored by setting the Ignore property of TestCaseAttribute to true.

 For NUnit 3.0, we will try to provide some consistency of use for cases like this.
-This may result in "undeprecating" certain existing properties and creating new ones.
+This may result in "un-deprecating" certain existing properties and creating new ones.

 #### Attribute Targets